 Researchers suggest that the “injury trends likely reflect the trends in overall bicycle ridership in the United States,” which has been trending older as commuting via bicycle becomes more common.
 Older adults who ride bicycles are more likely to ride on major streets or participate in sports cycling, which has driven an increase in bike collisions at high speeds and has driven an increase in street accidents.

 Drivers need to be aware that there are more bicycle riders on the road and must make sure they are paying careful attention to avoid causing accidents and injuries.
 When a driver is careless in a manner that leads to a crash, the bike rider or family members of a cyclist killed in a crash may be compensated for medical costs, wage loss, pain and suffering, emotional stress, loss of companionship and other personal injury and wrongful death damages.
-Contact Ryan Kuhl at The Kelleher Firm for more information on how victims can make a claim after a bicycle crash occurs.
+Contact Attorney Ryan Kuhl for more information on how victims can make a claim after a bicycle crash occurs.